Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Correlations for MQGs

 \section{Correlations for MQGs}

-We present correlations for MQGs predicted by the {\sc COLIBRE} model.
-Figs.~\ref{fig:corr-t} and~\ref{fig:corr-env} show several relations, with median values of Y versus X properties indicated in different colours for different selection redshifts ($2 \leq z \leq 4$) in the L200m6 simulation.
+We present correlations for MQGs predicted by the {\sc COLIBRE} model in Fig.~\ref{fig:corr-t}, with median values of Y versus X properties indicated in different colours for different selection redshifts ($2 \leq z \leq 4$) in the L200m6 simulation.
 Scatter points in the background represent individual galaxies selected at $z=2$, colour-coded by a third Z property.
-In Fig.~\ref{fig:corr-t}, satellite MQGs are highlighted with red scatter points; while Fig.~\ref{fig:corr-env} focuses on halo properties, using only central MQGs.
+Satellite MQGs are highlighted with red scatter points.